 Cats need a cat-tivore diet.

 Today’s felines are descendants of carnivores, or cat-tivores, as they’d much prefer to call themselves.
 This means your furry friend needs much more protein and digestible ingredients in his kibbles than his favourite launch pad – er, pal – the dog.
-So, feeding him a meat-based diet of high-quality, animal proteins (versus the not-so-fabulous cereal proteins) is the way to a pouncy, purry, tail-blazing life.
+So, feeding him a meat-based diet of high-quality, animal proteins (versus the not-so-fabulous cereal) is the way to a pouncy, purry, tail-blazing life.

 What’s so great about animal proteins, anyway (yeah, hiss…)?